khaled-badenjki/my-money/README.md

     docker run --name postgresql -e POSTGRES_USER=user -e POSTGRES_PASSWORD=pass -p 5432:5432 -v /data:/var/lib/postgresql/data -d postgres

+Once the app and database are up and running, you will need to create the database and run the migrations:

+    npx sequelize-cli db:create
+    npx sequelize-cli db:migrate

    After that, you should be ready to go :rocket:

 # Design 📐✏️